givemepower8/Phaser3Practices/docs/COC.md

 At your disposal, you have queen and 5 healers, wall wrecker /stone slammer with CC troop, king, grand warden, companion troops and main troops.

+#### Healer protection

 Keep the queen alive is one of the key.
 This is done by healers.

+Be aware when queen and healer are close to the air blower.
+If the healer is not close to the queen when queen is under attack, queen will die very soon.
+Air defence and air seeking mine can destroy healers very fast.
+Experts always deploy a balloon first to trigger air seeking mine.
+Maxed air defence DpS 200, 7.5 seconds kill a healer, one seeking air mine can one shot one healer.

 Level 5 healer HP has 1,500, heal speed 0.7s, healing per pulse 56, healing per second 80.
 So 5 healers max healing is 400 or less, which enable the queen to live for a long enough time under multiple fire.
 If in 2 x-bows and other cannon or archer tower, the total DpS is around 500, it takes around 20 seconds to destroy the queen.

-Maxed air defence DpS 200, 7.5 seconds kill a healer, one seeking air mine can one shot one healer.

 Once the queen's HP is very low, use range spell to boost up healers and queen so to speed up the healing process.
 Ability is better saved when massive DpS is needed.